 With a 13 head, unscrew the two starter mounting bolts

-We take out the bolts
+Removing the bolts

-Bolt location
+Bolt locations

 connected to the positive terminal of the battery.